Ithaca, Ohio

 Ithaca is a village in Darke County, Ohio, United States.
-The population was 102 at the 2000 census and 136 in 2010.
+The population was 81 at the 2020 census.

 History

 John Colville platted Ithaca in 1832 and gave it the name of "Twinsborough."
 Its location on an established highway and along the Ohio Electric Railway caused the community to grow rapidly.
 The present name is a transfer from Ithaca, New York.

+In 2024, David Peterson, mayor from 2012 to 2020, was indicted for theft in office.
+He pleaded guilty and was ordered to pay $38,845.46 in restitution.